Swoorup/dgraph-rs/README.md

 This most likely changes in the future and support for 1.0 will be dropped.

+There are also a couple of passthrough `grpcio` features available:

+- `openssl`
+- `openssl-vendored`

+Those are described in [`grpcio` documentation](https://github.com/tikv/grpc-rs#feature-openssl-and-openssl-vendored).

 ## Using a client

 ### Create a client